-Drug name Considerations Precautions infections, including those caused by MRSA.
-MRSA is resistant to cephalosporins) all currently available beta-lactan agents (penicillins and clarithromycin, and a Fluoroquinolones (e.g., ciprofloxacin, levofloxacin) and macrolides (erythromycin, clarithromycin, and azithromycin) are not optimal for treatment of MRSA SSTIs because of resistance is common or may develop rapidly. these agents in treating should be treated as in Data from controlled clinical trials are needed to establish the comparative efficacy of these agents in treating MRSA SSTIs.
-Patients with signs and symptoms of severe illness should be treated as inpatients.
-Consult product labeling for a complete list of potential adverse effects associated with each agent. be used in patients with preventing recurrent is identify optimal regins and reinforcing hygies infectious disease speci- ion regimens may have a role in ed to establish their efficacy and to gs.
-After treating active infections consider consultation with an ation when there are recurrent
+- MRSA is resistant to all currently available beta-lactam agents (penicillins and cephalosporins) - Fluoroquinolones (e.g., ciprofloxacin, levofloxacin) and macrolides (erythromycin, clarithromycin, and azithromycin) are not optimal for treatment of MRSA SSTIs because of resistance is common or may develop rapidly. - Data from controlled clinical trials are needed to establish the comparative efficacy of these agents in treating MRSA SSTIs.
+Patients with signs and symptoms of severe illness should be treated as inpatients. - Consult product labeling for a complete list of potential adverse effects associated with each agent.